TJReid9/MakeChangeProject/README.md

 # MakeChangeProject

 ## Overview
- Created a program that requests input from the user for a purchase price and the aount paid, then calculates the change returned.
+ Created a program that promts an input from the user for a purchase price and the aount paid, then calculates the correct change to be returned.
 We also provided the amount of each denomination of currency required to make the change.

 ## Technologies Utilized